-Expenses may decrease following the death of a spouse, but you’ll still need to cover the basic costs of food and housing.
-Additionally, some income such as Social Security, veteran’s benefits and pensions may fall off.
+Your living expenses may change following the death of a spouse, and income sources such as Social Security, veteran’s benefits and pensions may fall off.
 Given these changes, a new budget can be helpful.

-There’s no need to make big, irreversible decisions following the death of a spouse.
-Financial experts suggest waiting at least six months to a year before putting homes on the market, moving in with adult children or making wholesale changes to their investment portfolios.
+There’s no need to make any major, permanent decisions following the death of a spouse.
+Financial experts suggest waiting at least six months to a year before putting homes on the market, moving in with adult children, or making wholesale changes to investment portfolios.

-While tending to emotional and family needs takes precedence during this difficult time, the steps above can help ease the stress of these financial responsibilities.
-Don’t be afraid to get help from a financial advisor if needed.
+While tending to emotional and family needs takes precedence during this difficult time, the steps above can help ease the stress of any financial responsibilities.
+If you’re feeling overwhelmed, consider talking to a financial advisor.

 1“Benefits Planner: Survivors/ Planning For Your Survivors.”
 SSA.gov. https://www.ssa.gov/planners/survivors/onyourown.html